Nara, three treasures of Japanese Buddhism

 During the Hakuhō era (645-710), contacts with Tang China intensified and the sending of Japanese embassies to the Chinese court strengthened the importation of new techniques and techniques into the Japanese archipelago. new styles that will influence Japanese artistic productions with more flexible lines, rounded shapes and realistic faces.

-With the advent of the Nara era (710-794), the capital is transferred to Heijōkyō, now Nara, and Buddhism becomes the state religion.
-Japanese sculpture reflects the mature Tang style of naturalism.
-Also, while the sculptures of previous eras were essentially metal, two more malleable mediums are then preferred: dry lacquer and clay.
-Two works from Nara's time are representative of these techniques: Ashura with six arms and three heads, belonging to all the Beings of Eight Categories which protect the Buddhist law, is a masterpiece of lacquered hemp statuary of Kohfuku-ji; Gakko Bosatsu, the boddhisattva of the moon, made of dried earth on a frame of wood and mud before being painted, offers a rendering of detail and a search for realism particularly visible in the treatment of the garment.
-The technique of dry lacquer is to cover a clay model of several layers of hemp soaked in lacquer, then to make an opening in the back of the statue to remove the clay core.
-A light wooden frame is then inserted into the cavity to prevent distortion of the sculpture which is extraordinarily light, while the details are modeled using a mixture of lacquer and sawdust.
-These refined works are imbued with a naturalism and a new expressiveness.
+With the advent of the Nara era (710-794), the capital was transferred to Heijōkyō, present-day Nara, and Buddhism became the state religion.
+Japanese sculpture reflects the Tang style which has reached maturity and is imbued with naturalism.
+Also, while the sculptures of previous eras were mainly in metal, two more malleable mediums are then favored: dry lacquer and clay.
+Two works from the Nara era are representative of these techniques: Ashura with six arms and three heads, belonging to all the Beings of Eight Categories which protect the Buddhist Law, is a masterpiece of lacquered hemp statuary from Kohfuku-ji; Gakko Bosatsu, the boddhisattva of the moon, made of dried earth on a frame of wood and cob before being painted, offers a rendering of detail and a search for realism particularly visible in the treatment of clothing.
+The dry lacquer technique consists of covering a clay model with several successive layers of hemp soaked in lacquer, then making an opening in the back of the statue to remove the clay core.
+A light wooden frame is then inserted into the cavity to avoid the deformation of the sculpture which turns out to be extraordinarily light, while the details are modeled using a mixture of lacquer and sawdust.
+These refined works are imbued with an unprecedented naturalism and expressiveness.

-The time of Heian (794-1185) sees the transfer of the capital to Heian-kyō, future Kyoto, which will remain the seat of the imperial court until 1868.
-After several centuries of Chinese influences and the interruption of diplomatic relations with China in 894, the Fujiwara period (894-1185) allows the development of a typical Japanese and original artistic style.
-From the beginning of 9st century, wood is the material of choice for Japanese sculptors who produce works according to the Ichiboku zukuri (in a single tree trunk), the wood being partially hollowed out to lighten the weight and prevent cracks.
+The Heian period (794-1185) saw the transfer of the capital to Heian-kyō, future Kyōto, which would remain the seat of the imperial court until 1868.
+After several centuries of Chinese influences and the interruption of relations diplomatic with China in 894, the Fujiwara period (894-1185) allowed the development of a typically Japanese and original artistic style.
+From the start of the 9st century, wood is the material of choice for Japanese sculptors who produce works according to the Ichiboku zukuri (in a single tree trunk), the wood being partially hollowed out to lighten the weight and prevent cracks.
 But, from the first half of 11e s., the statues are made from several pieces of wood carved separately then assembled.